 Over time I’ve concluded that most business adventures take longer than you think, cost more than you think, and you make less money than you hope for.

 Let’s face it, most “overnight success stories” take about seven years!

 We were a dot com before there were dot coms!

 I was the original author and architect of The Agency Manager, the leading insurance agency automation software product in the world.
 While these efforts were a long, long time ago now, the story continues to this day.
 In fact, Applied Systems was sold in November 2013 for 1.8 billion dollars.
 Yes, 1.8 billion dollars.
 And no, I didn’t get any of that 1.8 billion.
-The reasons are long, and you can read more about it here (if I get around to it), but suffice it to say we started in a garage with just a couple of us, and when I left in 1995 Applied employed more than 500 people in the economically distressed far southern suburbs of Chicago.
+The reasons are long, but suffice it to say we started in a garage with just a couple of us, and when I left in 1995 Applied employed more than 500 people in the economically distressed far southern suburbs of Chicago.

 We were a dot-com company before there were dot coms.
 We pioneered the micro computer in the insurance agency automation business.
 We wrote a full vertical market software package in the “C” programming language; making it the fastest and most productivity enhancing software available in its day.